Where and when

 Title: Artificial intelligence for space weather forecasting: data-driven and physics informed approaches in research and operational settings.

-Speaker: M. Piana
+Speaker: Michele Piana

 Abstract: In my view, the usability of machine learning for space weather forecasting still poses the following three open issues: 1) Which is the most reliable way to quantitatively assess the prediction performances in the highly dynamical framework of heliophysics conditions?
 2) Is the research-to-operation transition actually feasible by means of data-driven AI-based algorithms?
 And, eventually, 3) Can this transition be facilitated by encoding information provided by physical models into the computational procedures required for the training and optimization of the learning network schemes?
 Focusing on flares and coronal mass ejections forecasting, I will show that value-weighted skill scores are specifically appropriate for validating the prediction power of machine/deep learning algorithms, how the training procedure of neural networks can account for the part of the solar cycle progression when the prediction is requested, and to what extent deterministic propagation models and considerations about the physical dimension of data descriptors can be exploited to improve the forecasting power of machine learning.